 Have you had a legitimate construction variation claim rejected?
-In the course of most construction projects, delays, variations and additional work occur, giving rise to variation claims.
+In the course of most construction projects, delays, variations and additional work occur, giving rise to construction claims.
 These variation claims can be between the owner or client and the contractor, or between the contractor and their subcontractors.
 Some construction project managers aren’t aware of what they are entitled to claim.
-Often contractors aren’t granted all the time, or money, that they are entitled to, and frequently many variation claims end in lengthy and expensive disputes where both parties end as losers.
+Often contractors aren’t granted all the time, or money, that they are entitled to, and frequently many construction claims end in lengthy and expensive disputes where both parties end as losers.

 “All 120 projects I’ve been involved with included Variation Claims – some for millions of dollars.
 Some projects doubled in value!
 Yet, 99% of claims were settled amicably and most of what we claimed was approved.
 More importantly we completed further projects with these clients.”
 Paul Netscher

 Regrettably many construction project managers don’t understand their contractual rights and obligations.
-This easy to read book demystifies the construction project variation claims process, ensuring contractors are granted the extension of time and costs they’re entitled to.
+This easy to read book demystifies the construction project variation claims process, ensuring contractors are granted the extension of time claims and costs they’re entitled to.
 The book also includes sections on avoiding variation claims from clients and subcontractors